 Unfortunately, it needs a bit of a hand when it comes to providing you really valuable data, such as the ROI of your various campaigns, ad groups and keywords.

-You will also be able to track information about offline sales and attribute them to a specific ad, ad group or Google Ads campaign.
+You will also be able to track information about offline sales and attribute them to specific campaigns, ad groups or keywords — and see which pipeline stage each lead reaches before it converts.

 From there, you can make informed decisions about which campaigns, ad groups and keywords to invest in and which you should put on hold.